PavanRangani/docs/docs/prd/philanthropy/browse.md

 - Table columns
   - Start Date:
     - Start date of the Grant
     - For One time Grant only one date is available.
-So it will be shown as End date
+So it will be shown as Start date
   - Project: Name of the Project of Grant
   - Grant Category: Category of the Grant
   - Grant Type: Type of the Grant